 Caramel lemon sauce

-To make the lemon sauce you will need equal quantities of single cream, butter and sugar.
-I used 1/4 cup of each.
+To make the caramel sauce you will need equal quantities of single cream, butter and sugar.
+I used ¼ cup of each.
 You can double this if you want to make a larger batch.
 Heat the ingredients in a saucepan until they start to boil.
 Reduce the heat to a simmer and cook for about 5 minutes, stirring continuously, until the mixture thickens and leaves a trail when you draw a spoon through it.

 Once the sauce has thickened, remove the saucepan from the heat and allow the sauce to cool slightly.
 Then beat in 2 tablespoons of lemon juice.
 If you want more of a lemony tang to the sauce, you can increase the amount of lemon juice to taste.